iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___4.32.0 (175915)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.nsw.service 4 reviews"/>
 </p>

+> With Service NSW QR codes about to become mandatory, I'd like to see the following things to come up to five stars: - a widget to create a shortcut on your home screen directly to the QR check-in function - a persistent notification while you're checked in somewhere with a shortcut to check out - ability to save details of frequent companions so that you can quickly and easily check them in with you.<br> :date: __2020-12-28 05:40:57__

 > A pain to set up but easy to use once it is going<br> :date: __2020-12-17 12:46:54__